thedamon/writings/writing/fiction/aghfuck.md

 There’s a dull thudding or something and then I’m on one of those old freight elevators and it’s winching down screech ka-chung down ka-hack.
 Slowly.
 Chakack.
 Down.
 Ka-SHAck. screech.
 My stomach feels the weight of falling.
 My wet-towel-driven limbs are heavy, sloppy and useless.

 The elevator lurches to a halt and I am dragged across the sandpaper pavement.
-Ooooohhhh blessed be the moulded out dinner roll slosh that cushions my ass on this journey; but anyway a horrible pain shoots across my neck and head and I’m gone again.
+Ooooohhhh blessed be the moulded out slosh that cushions my ass on this journey; but anyway a horrible pain shoots across my neck and head and I’m gone again.

 There’s light now.
 The sun.
 It’s bright and awful.
 I’m out on the street I guess.
 It takes me maybe 15 minutes to figure out if I’m standing or not.
 I’m not.
 I’m lying on the sidewalk, spilling out of the ripped open garbage bag.
 Claw marks on the refuse around me give the distinct impression I’ve been picked over and turned down by the raccoons.
+I can’t even participate in the world as the bottom of the food chain.
 Just perfect.

 But it gets better.
-He left me by the garbage can right beside my regular bus stop and it’s bus catchin’ time.
+He left me by the garbage can right beside my regular bus stop and tick tock tick if it isn’t bus catchin’ time!

 I look at my hand and my wrist and waggle my stupid dead sausage fingers.
 I am standing now.

 The people walking past can’t see the gauze or the staples in my clothes or the hole in my head.
 I presume.
-They’d like… react… if they could, right?
+They’d probably… react… if they could.
+Right?

-Hope the boss doesn’t notice I’ve finally come apart, either.
-On the bright side—nobody has before.
+Hope the boss doesn’t notice I’ve finally literally come apart, either.
+On the bright side—nobody’s noticed before.

 Well.
 Thanks, AGHFUCK.
 And also—I’m gonna insist on you giving all my xbox games back.